Tuesday’s analyst upgrades and downgrades

 On Friday, the airline reported a profit of $8-million, or 2 cents a share, versus a net loss of $179-million, or 66 cents a share, for the same period a year ago.
 The company added 30 routes globally through the 2017 fiscal year, leading to a record 48 million travelers, which raised its passenger revenue by 10 per cent.

-That growth led Macquarie analyst Konark Gupta to raise Air Canada shares to "outperform" from "neutral" with a target price of $35, up from $28.
+That growth led Macquarie analyst Konark Gupta to raise Air Canada shares to "outperform" from "neutral," expressing surprise at the muted reaction to the results from the market.

+Believing its margin concerns are abating, Mr. Gupta raised his target price to $35 from $28.

 Scotia Capital analyst Turan Quettawala upgraded the stock to "sector outperform" from "sector perform" and increased his target by $3.25 to $32, which is currently the average among analysts covering the stock, according to Bloomberg data.